zuozhenggh/learning-library/developer-library/converged-db-on-premises/json/insert_json.md

 - Note :  All scripts for this lab are stored in the /u01/workshop/json folder and are run as the oracle user.

 ## Step 1: Take a count of the rows in the json table-

-We can use standard database APIs to insert or update JSON data in Oracle Database.
-We can work directly with JSON data contained in file-system files by creating an external table that exposes it to the database.
-We can use JSON Merge Patch to update a JSON document.

   ````
     <copy>